caido/doc-developer/src/guides/distribution/store.md

 -----END PUBLIC KEY-----
 ```

 ## Step 4: Create a release

-In order to submit your plugin package to the store, you need to create a release.
+To submit your plugin package to the store, you need to create a release.

 Releases are hosted on GitHub and contain the plugin package zip archive and its signature.

 1. [Create a workflow](https://docs.github.com/en/actions/writing-workflows/quickstart#creating-your-first-workflow) with the following content:

     ```yaml
     name: 🚀 Release